iftheshoefritz/20170404_ansible/slides.md

 Almost all of our apps are web applications accessed by users with their web browsers over the Internet.
 So that means we have to have a server on the Internet.

-We still have similar 4 steps - get a computer, install stuff, get the code, lots of winning
+We still have similar 4 steps - get a computer, install stuff, get the code, lots of winning.
+They look a bit different, e.g. the machine you need comes from a hosting provider

 ---